-As the old adage goes, “little pitchers have big ears” — that is to say, like a water jar with a big handle, little kids are attuned to what adults are saying.
-That’s a truth my wife, Erin, and I have been seeing more and more of lately.
+"Little pitchers have big ears” is a saying my wife Erin and I have been saying to each other often these days.
+Like a water jar with a big handle, kids ears are attuned to what adults are saying.
 My eight- and nine-year-old kids are paying more attention to our conversations, observing more carefully the example of our living (for better and for worse), and processing it in conversations with their friends.
 Parenting is getting real!

 Navigating Sunday mornings